 Following recommendations from VCCI and the Ministry of Industry and Trade, businesses should proactively take the following steps:

-Increase Safety Stock: Buffer raw materials to avoid production halts.
+Increase Safety Stock: Buffer raw materials to prevent production halts caused by supply chain disruptions.